 The Western Underground Orchid remains extremely rare, and only a few specimens have ever been found.
 The full extent of the species’ range, therefore, remains uncertain.
-All specimens discovered to date have been in Western Australia.
+However, all specimens discovered to date have been in western Australia.

 Botanists know little about the species because of its rarity, yet we do know that the orchid blooms between May and June.
-We also know that they are capable of both sexual and asexual reproduction.
+We also know that it is capable of both sexual and asexual reproduction.

-Presumably, insects such as termites and gnats are possibly the principal pollinators of this species.
+Further, presumably, insects such as termites and gnats possibly serve as the principal pollinators of this species.

 The plants also appear to take 6 months to reach maturity.

-The most serious threat to the species is habitat loss since bushland comprises their only known habitat.
+The most serious threats to the species consist of climate change and habitat loss since bushland comprises their only known habitat.